-Forensic accountants are often deficient in the understanding of computer forensics for several reasons.
+Forensic accountants are often deficient in their understanding of computer forensics for several reasons.
 Many schools do not offer such a course because they lack qualified instructors.
-Also, the topics are not covered on the CPA exam and a large percentage of accounting students plan to acquire a CPA or similar certification such as CMA or CIA, none of which require the technical skills of computer forensics.
-Finally, accounting students who plan to take the CPA exam may have to meet the 150 hour rule adopted by many states and may see forensic skills as ones they can acquire in the future (Seda et al., 2008).
+Also, the topics are not covered on the CPA exam and a large percentage of accounting students plan to acquire a CPA or similar certification such as Certified Management Accountant (CMA) or Certified Internal Auditor (CIA), none of which require the technical skills of computer forensics.
+Finally, accounting students who plan to take the CPA exam may have to meet the 150 hour rule adopted by many states and may perceive forensic skills as ones they can acquire in the future (Seda, Kramer & Peterson, 2008).
+Thus, they may not be highly motivated to take a course that does not lead to a professional certification.

-This deficiency, however, directly impacts the ability and effectiveness of the forensic accountant and makes him or her more reliant upon IT for all steps requiring computer forensic analysis.
-Also, students may recognize that the computer forensic skills are special and may lead to careers in forensic accounting and IT auditing.
+This deficiency, however, directly impacts the ability and effectiveness of the forensic accountant and makes him or her more reliant upon IT specialists for all steps requiring computer forensic analysis.
+Also, students may recognize that computer forensic skills are in-demand and may lead to careers in forensic accounting and IT auditing.
 Educators who recognize the importance of computer forensic skills will be interested in exercises and projects that provide the accounting student with basic computer forensic techniques.
 The exercises and projects that follow introduce several widely recognized software products that are important to forensic analysis.
-Among other things, these projects illustrate how fraudsters can hide important information in files, how to inspect files for hidden data, how to acquire images from a suspect drive, how to recover deleted files and how to calculate hash values to insure the integrity of files.
+Among other things, these exercises and projects illustrate how fraudsters can hide important information in files, how to inspect files for hidden data, how to acquire images from a suspect drive, how to recover deleted files and how to calculate hash values to insure the integrity of files.
 A set of student files for the exercises and projects are available upon request from the author.
+The exercises were performed in-class while the projects were performed by the individual student outside of class.